in your browser.

 Table of Contents

-This section of the Marksmanship Hunter guide covers everything about gear: stat priorities, gear recommendations from dungeons and raids, and legendary item rankings.
+This section of the Marksmanship Hunter guide covers everything you need to find the best Marksmanship Hunter gear and Marskman Hunter Tier sets.
+It tells you all about gear: stat priorities, armor, tier sets, BiS recommendations from dungeons and raids, and legendary item rankings.
 This guide is written by

 the Thrill of the Wild